biblius/hextacy/README.md

 So far we haven't coupled any implementation details to the service.
 The derive macro generates code for a postgres driver, but it just substitutes the generic connection bounds for concrete ones in its `RepositoryAccess` implementation.

-So pretty much, all the service has are calls to some generic drivers, connections and repositories.
+So pretty much, all the service has are calls to some generic drivers, connections and repositories, while the macros generate a concrete implementation for the driver of choice you can use in the setup.

 This fact is at the core of this architecture and is precisely what makes it so powerful.
 Not only does this make testing a piece of cake, but it also allows us to switch up our adapters any way we want without ever having to change the business logic.
 They are completely decoupled.